 You can modify register contents by double-clicking on the register value, using the keyboard to type in the new value, and pressing the Enter key.
-When you double-click on the Status Register (st), System Control Register (scr), or Base Address Register (bar) values, a dialog box opens and allows you to set or clear individual bits.
+When you double-click on the Status Register (st) in the Basic Registers window, a dialog box opens and allows you to set or clear individual bits.
+The same occurs when you open any other register window and click on a register whose bits can be modified individually.